Skip to Content

 27. Zucchini Plants

 Everyone can grow zucchini!
 We always have extras for family, friends, and neighbors.
-And when we gave it to everyone, we freeze some for later.
+And after we give it to everyone, we freeze some for later.

 Exotic Colorful Flowers